Setup

 * Optional

-* default: true (this includes cross-fetch/polyfill before creating the graphql client)
+* default: false (this includes cross-fetch/polyfill before creating the graphql client)

 */